decker berney the halls with skunks and skangers

 Is it not the sort of thing that should be written about in a Kilcullen diary?

 Surely Kilcullen Community Action group could become less blase about permitting a thug like Stephen Kinneavey to present its community awards (and indeed to receive one) while Brian Byrne could perhaps become a tad less blase in his unctious smug priapic oleaginousness and maybe print a few fewer photographs of Stephen Kinneavey smiling fulsomely as though he wasn't utter scum held in thorough opprobrium by anyone with half a clue.
-(Kinneavey not Brian Byrne.)
+(The scum is Kinneavey not Brian Byrne.)

 Perhaps that hero of Kilcullen property development Brendan O'Connell could be less visible taking his morning tea with Kinneavey in the Riverside Restaurant.